245 Beacon Street, Room 516

 Medical devices and instrumentation, Ultrasound, Imaging, Global Health, Digital Health, AI/Machine Learning, Sensing, Human factors/usability

 Prof. Ranger works at the intersection of biomedical technology innovation and global public health.
-Throughout his career, he has contributed to various global health initiatives, ranging from on-the-ground field research to high-level policy making, in Zambia, Uganda, India, at the WHO, and USAID.
-Immediately priorĀ to joining the faculty at Boston College, he was a Program Officer in the Global Health Division at the Bill & Melinda Gates Foundation where he managed research programs and investments in sensing, devices, imaging, neurodevelopment, AI/Machine Learning, and digital health.
-His lab currently conducts collaborative research with Jimma University in Ethiopia and Brigham and Women's Hospital in Boston.Ā
+Throughout his career, he has contributed to global health initiatives including field research in Zambia and Uganda, and through programmatic and policy-oriented work with the World Health Organization and USAID.
+Immediately prior to joining the faculty at Boston College, he served as a Program Officer in the Global Health Division at the Bill & Melinda Gates Foundation, where he managed research programs and investments in sensing, medical devices, imaging, neurodevelopment, AI and machine learning, and digital health.
+His lab currently conducts collaborative research with Jimma University in Ethiopia, Brigham and Womenās Hospital and Harvard Medical School in Boston, and the University of Minnesota Medical Center.